IDFA's Dairy Industry Safety Recognition Awards

 Co-sponsored by IDFA and Dairy Foods Magazine

 The annual Dairy Industry Safety Recognition Awards program honors facilities for outstanding worker safety performance.
-New this year, IDFA will request information on leading indicators about worker safety to monitor the actions or activities that companies have in place to prevent negative events or incidents, such as lost workday injuries or illnesses.
+Building on changes to the application process last year, IDFA will continue to request information on leading indicators about worker safety to monitor the actions or activities that companies have in place to prevent negative events or incidents, such as lost workday injuries or illnesses.

 Applicants are judged on specific data required by the U.S. Occupational Safety and Health Administration (OSHA) on the facility's "Summary of Work-Related Injuries and Illnesses" report (OSHA Form 300A).
 Employers are required to post their OSHA 300A forms from February 1 through April 30 each year.